ucgmsim/Vs30/README.md

 ```
 Run the command in `R` as the `root` user for system-wide installation.

-Make sure you have the large data files available in the `PREFIX` definition of `shared.R`.
+Make sure you have the large data files available in the `PREFIX` definition of `config.R`.

 ## Workflow
 R scripts should be run with the working directory set as the repo root.
-1. When measured site logic or data changes, re-run `./Kevin/vspr.R` which will update `data/vspr.csv`.
 1. Run grid, point based or interactive web calculation (below).
 1. Optionally create a plot for gridded outputs.